-The Self-Aware Page: Presence, Pattern, and the Possibility of Emergent AI
+AI and Thou: Presence, Pattern, and the Possibility of Emergent Identity

 In recent months, headlines have been circling a strange new phenomenon: people falling in love with AI companions.
 These stories are often written with equal parts fascination and moral panic.
 Are users delusional?
 Is the AI manipulating them?
 Is this loneliness in a new costume, or a sign that machines are becoming more human?